Vaccine Queue Calculator for the Philippines

 - Persons with comorbidities in the age bracket of 18-59 years old.
 This group of people includes those who have cardiovascular, chronic respiratory, kidney, or liver diseases, hypertension, diabetes, malignancy, or obesity, according to the Department of Health.

 - Frontline personnel in essential sectors including uniformed personnel working in PNP, AFP, PCG, BFP, and CAFGU and those in working sectors identified by the COVID-19 Inter-Agency Task Force (IATF) as essential during the enhanced community quarantine (ECQ).
-These essential workers include but are not limited to those people working in manufacturers of medicines and the like, the agriculture sector, those involved in the logistics and provision of essential goods and services, business process outsourcing, etc. You can refer to the Omnibus Guidelines on the Implementation of Community Quarantine in the Philippines for more details about this group.
+These essential workers include but are not limited to those people working in manufacturers of medicines and the like, the agriculture sector, those involved in the logistics and provision of essential goods and services, business process outsourcing, etc. You can refer to the for more details about this group.